-The Board performance review for FY19 was conducted externally with input from management and identified that the Board continues to function effectively.
-The results were shared with the full Board in June 2019.
-To further enhance its stewardship of the Group in the year ahead, the Board will continue its focus on Board succession planning and increase its focus on technology, capital partnering and customer reporting.
+The Board performance review for FY20 was conducted internally with input from management and identified that the Board continues to function effectively.
+The results were shared with the full Board in June 2020.
+During the second half of FY20, a key area of Board focus was managing the Group's immediate and longer-term response to COVID-19 impacts.
+This focus will continue into FY21 to ensure the business remains resilient and is able to adequately address challenges and capture opportunities presented.
+In the year ahead, the Board will also continue its focus on Board succession planning, technology, capital partnering and customer reporting.